KxSystems/kx-vscode/README.md

 ## Getting Started

-The kdb vscode extension provides a workflow to install q and allow the runtime management of q processes from with vscode
+The kdb VS Code extension provides a workflow to install q and allow the runtime management of q processes from with Visual Studio Code

-With the vscode exension you can
+With the Visual Studio Code exension you can

 1. Install q
 1. Start q
-1. Configure connections between VS Code and q or kdb Insights Enterprise
+1. Configure connections between Visual Studio Code and q or kdb Insights Enterprise
-1. Connect VS Code to q or kdb Insights Enterprise
+1. Connect Visual Studio Code to q or kdb Insights Enterprise

 **If you already have q installed locally**